Teach English in Thailand

 When is the first/last day of school?

-It depends on the school – similar to in countries like the USA.
-For example, schools in Michigan have different start dates than the ones in Texas.
-Each school will have their own EXACT set start and end dates, but will be on the calendar below:
+It depends on the school and each school will have it’s own set schedule.
+Each school will have their own EXACT set start and end dates, but will mirror the calendar below very closely:

 First Semester: beginning of May – end of September